MinaAlmasi/finetuning-BERT-bilingual-sentiment/README.md

 With this in mind, the current project aims to perform sentiment classifcation but bilingually in Spanish and English.
 This is achieved by finetuning several BERT-based models on English and Spanish data simultanously using HuggingFace's Trainer from their ```transformers``` package.
 The pipeline can be seperated into two parts:

 ### ```(P1) FINE-TUNING```
-Fine-tune several BERT-based models on labelled Spanish & English Twitter data (3 labels: neutral, negative, positve).
+Fine-tune several BERT-based models on labelled Spanish & English Twitter data (3 labels: negative, neutral, and positve).

 ### ```(P2) EVALUATION```
 Evaluate the models on test data, extracting overall performance as well as performance stratified by language.